dlebansais/TaskbarTools/README.md

 You can also change the taskbar icon itself with the `UpdateIcon` method.

+## Removing the taskbar icon

+The icon is removed from the taskbar when you dispose of the `TaskbarIcon` object with a `using` statement.

 ## Nullable support

 To avoid declaring a nullable type, you can use the static value `TaskbarIcon.Empty`.